dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 Later that year, I moved to a role more aligned with my aspirations of working on distributed data processing pipelines with Apache Spark and had little exposure to K8s for over a year and a half.
 My path eventually lead back to the container orchestrator when I started working with the machine learning team, running ML workflows in our cloud environment.
 I recall manually installing and upgrading Apache Airflow (which was the only service I operated) with Helm, all from my development laptop.
 If the templates rendered the release was good to go.

-Fast-forward to my next role where I operated an internal data platform with a more mature development lifecycle.
+Fast-forward to my next role where we operated an internal data platform with a more mature development lifecycle.
 I encountered GitOps for the first time here, as backend teams were using Argo CD to deploy their applications.
 It was a radical quality of life improvement over what I'd been practicing previously.
 Automatic change detection, a nice GUI, alerts on failures and a unified delivery approach for all applications instead of pile of deployment scripts; what's not to love?